The Ultimate Fiction Thesaurus - A Writing Study

 You can immediately see the limitations of a traditional thesaurus; they are helpful at supplying literal equivalents, such as charcoal for grey, but frequently miss the finer nuances of language.

-Beyond the inspirational support most books offer, I can assure you that two things, and only two, are guaranteed to improve your writing.
+Beyond the inspirational support most books offer, I can assure that two things, and only two, are guaranteed to improve your writing.
 These are reading and the act of writing itself.
-This is a small but unique 'literary thesaurus' that bridges the gap of reading by taking common descriptive devices and words and places them into usable categories that will serve as a ready toolbox for your own writing.
+This is a unique ‘literary thesaurus’ that bridges the gap of reading by taking common descriptive devices and words and places them into usable categories that will serve as a ready toolbox for your own writing.

 - The Ultimate Fiction Thesaurus II